-- 1. Apply the electrochemical concepts to determine the electrode potential of a metal. - 2.
-Analyze the working of batteries for the energy storage devices. - 3.
-Analyze the specific operating conditions under which corrosion occurs and suggest a method to control corrosion. - 4.
-Analyze the reaction mechanisms and assess the role of catalyst in a chemical reaction. - 5.
-Analyze various types of nuclear transmutation including decay reactions.
+- 1. Apply the electrochemical principles to determine the electrode potential of a metal - 2.
+Analyze the working of batteries for the energy storage devices - 3.
+Understand the mechanism of corrosion and suggest a method to control the corrosion - 4.
+Illustrate reaction mechanisms and assess the role of catalyst in a chemical reaction - 5.
+Analyze various types of nuclear transmutation including decay reactions